Cyclokitty/100DaysOfCode2/log.md

 Sensor works!
 Next time, get it working with javascript.

 The knock off arduino nano set up drove me spare.
 I thought it was a 328.
 Spent an hour trying to make it work until I said 'ah, heck. let me try selecting 128 instead'.
 Bzz bng bmp.
 It worked!
 I made an led light up.
 I then tried out the code for the proximity sensor and two leds.
 The tiny nano already has the pins attached (yeah!) and it is best if I set that on a tiny breadboard and have a 1/2 breadboard for the sensor, leds, resistors, and jumpers.
 Everything worked really well!

+# Day 22: June 12, 2017

+A bit of a lazy day because I slept poorly last night.
+I rallied in the afternoon and explored recursion some more.
+One thing about recursion: it is really cool but not always the best solution.

+Then, I researched robots that can follow.
+Quite neat!
+It's the opposite of avoidance robots (planning to make) that skirt past obstructions.
+The follow bots actually tag along with you.
+Lots of ways to do.
+I'd like one that stays close to me with the proximity sensor.
+Other versions use RFIDs or remotes.
+Remotes are ok but not really a true follow bot.
+RFID comes close since it won't confuse the arrival of another person like with a proximity sensor.